 Interestingly enough, most camera-compatible drones have a large drop in battery power when a camera is mounted.
 Although, in this case, without a GoPro you can expect up to 15 minutes of flight time, and only up to 12 minutes of flight with a mounted GoPro.

 UPair One Drone with 4K Camera Bundle

-Seeing 4K camera in the headline will make you ache for it but please while we are done with this review and then make a decision.
+4K camera drone!?
+Now that we have your attention, this is easily one of the best drones under 500 yet!
 Costing $349 at the moment, it is a mid-range drone price-wise and promises to be a really good one.
 One of the very noticeable things you will like about the drone is its huge LED screen controller.
 It is almost like a portable console and feels really good in the hands.
 It comes bundled with over 11 items in the packaging and it seems really good to see it all together.

 While the battery accompanied with the drone is bigger than most, the flight time per charge is not that impressive at all with a maximum 18 minutes time being touted by the supplier which will likely mean around 15 minutes in practice.
 It has U-shape design that forms its fuselage that is linked to better video shooting capability and GPS features.